OctopusDeploy/docs/docs/octopus-cloud/index.md

 You can access your Octopus Cloud instance at the URL you defined during the registration process.
 Where \<yoururl\> is the part of the URL you provided:

 https://\<yoururl\>.octopus.app/app#/users/sign-in

+## Octopus Cloud Version

+We keep your instance of Octopus Cloud up to date and running the latest version of Octopus Deploy.
+To check which version your instance is running, log into the web portal, and click the dropdown menu that appears next to your name in the top right corner.
+The version is displayed at the top of the display.

+## Change Your Password

+To change your password for the Octopus instance:

+1. Log in to your Octopus Cloud instance.
+1. Click the dropdown menu next to your username in the top right corner.
+1. Click profile.
+1. Click the **Change Password** link.
+1. Enter your new password.
+1. Confirm the new password, and click **SAVE**.